-The ASME award was presented to the Caminos Team by Jean-Louis Racine, the head of the Climate Technology Program at the World Bank and is accompanied by a USD $10,000 cash prize.
-In addition, Caminos de Agua will have access to free consulting services with Catapult Design – a design firm that works with socially-driven organizations to build accessible, market-based products and services that give low income and underserved people reliable tools to improve their quality of life.
+The ASME award was presented to the Caminos Team by ISHOW judge Jean-Louis Racine and is accompanied by a USD $10,000 cash prize.
+In addition, Caminos de Agua will have access to free consulting services with Catapult Design – a design firm that works with socially-driven organizations to build accessible, market-based products and services that give low income and under-served people reliable tools to improve their quality of life.

 The ASME award also comes with an invitation to additional events to be held in New York City in October.
 There, Caminos will have a chance to compete for more funding and the opportunity to present Aguadapt to industry water experts who can help take production to scale.

 Caminos de Agua is striving to make Aguadapt accessible to the people who need it most.
 In the coming months, Caminos will pilot Aguadapt with nearly 700 families in southern Mexico in partnership with Concern America – a US non-profit working with at risk communities in Mexico, Guatemala, and Colombia.

 Caminos de Agua has been hard at work to make Aguadapt an accessible water filter that is flexible enough to address the world’s most pressing emerging contaminants such as arsenic and fluoride, which are present in the water extracted from many wells in our region.

 “Aguadapt.
 All waters.
 All people.”